renephan/ai-podcast-generator/README.md

 - Config for API keys should be local
 - Later: Create a medium blog with sources for each podcast episode
 - Later: Configurable moderator, e.g. personality, tonality, "chatt-iness", etc.
-- Evaluate comments from various sources and extract different arguments & positions
+- Idea: Evaluate comments from various sources and extract different arguments & positions to make it more personal/human-like
+- Idea: Create Podcast Artwork using Image Generation